arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 ``average_queue_time`` is the number of microseconds an average disk I/O job has to wait in the job queue before it get processed.

-``average_read_time`` is the number of microseconds a read job takes to wait in the queue and complete, in microseconds.
-This only includes cache misses.
+``average_read_time`` is the time read jobs takes on average to complete (not including the time in the queue), in microseconds.
+This only measures read cache misses.

+``average_write_time`` is the time write jobs takes to complete, on average, in microseconds.
+This does not include the time the job sits in the disk job queue or in the write cache, only blocks that are flushed to disk.

+``average_hash_time`` is the time hash jobs takes to complete on average, in microseconds.
+Hash jobs include running SHA-1 on the data (which for the most part is done incrementally) and sometimes reading back parts of the piece.
+It also includes checking files without valid resume data.

+``average_cache_time`` is the average amuount of time spent evicting cached blocks that have expired from the disk cache.

 ``job_queue_length`` is the number of jobs in the job queue.